Design Optimization of Triple Gas Electron Multiplier for Superior Gain and Reduced Ion Backflow: Results

 Nonetheless, a significant observation was that the elevation in gain rate was more pronounced than the associated rise in ion backflow.
 The primary figure of merit for GEM-based detectors, the ratio of ion backflow to gain, was calculated for each of the three thickness configurations to assess the detector's overall performance.
-For the various thicknesses, it was found that the ratio of ion backflow to gain stayed between 0.50 and 0.55.
+Across the various thicknesses, the ratio of ion backflow to gain remained between 0.50 and 0.55 as shown in Fig.~\ref{fig:ratio_sc}.
 This ratio dropped by over 50\% in the new arrangement, according to a comparison between the original triple-GEM and the modified design.
-This decrease, therefore, suggests a significant increase in overall efficiency by approximately 200\%.
+This decrease, therefore, suggests a significant increase in overall efficiency of approximately 200\%.

 These findings conclusively demonstrate that the proposed improved GEM shape enhances the detector's overall gain while also effectively preventing ion backflow.
 For high-rate investigations, where stable and accurate detector performance depends on sustaining high gain with little ion feedback, such advancements are crucial.
 Accordingly, the results indicate that this recently refined design presents a viable path for the upcoming generation of GEM-based detectors.